FURK4NGG/Server-Setup/README.md

 TXT _dmarc "v=DMARC1; p=reject; rua=mailto:dmarc@domain; adkim=s; aspf=s; pct=100"
 Test it -> https://easydmarc.com/tools/dmarc-lookup

-## Add a mail Alias
-If you don't want to share your primary email address, you can create aliases for different services.
-Yunohost>Users>user>edit user's account>'brand@domain' add a mail alias then messages sent to brand@domain address are delivered to: user@domain

 In your Server Hosting change (Reverse DNS Management>PTR Records(IPV4 to mail.domain / IPV6 to mail.domain))